mdn/translated-content-de/files/de/web/javascript/reference/global_objects/number/toprecision/index.md

 console.log(num.toPrecision(2)); // '0.00012'
 console.log(num.toPrecision(1)); // '0.0001'

-// Diese Zahl hat Exponent 3, daher wird exponentielle Notation verwendet, wenn die Präzision kleiner als 4 ist num = 1234.5;
+// This number has exponent 3, so it will use exponential notation if precision is less than 4 num = 1234.5;
 console.log(num.toPrecision(1)); // '1e+3'
 console.log(num.toPrecision(2)); // '1.2e+3'
 console.log(num.toPrecision(6)); // '1234.50'

-// Diese Zahl hat Exponent -7, daher wird immer exponentielle Notation verwendet num = 0.00000012345;
+// This number has exponent -7, so it will always use exponential notation num = 0.00000012345;
 console.log(num.toPrecision(1)); // '1e-7'
 console.log(num.toPrecision(10)); // '1.234500000e-7'